Ayhmibrahim/Programming-Foundations-Roadmap/05 - Algorithms & Problem-Solving – Level 2/README.md

 By completing this level, I have evolved from a "code writer" to a "problem solver with experience."
 I am now able to:
 - ✅ Solve complex algorithmic problems with confidence.
 - ✅ Apply experience and professional patterns instead of "guessing" the logic.
-- ✅ Transition smoothly from solving individual problems to developing **Real Projects**.
+- ✅ Transition smoothly from solving individual problems to developing **Real-World Functional Systems**.

 ---